 Sicily is home to more than one nature pressure that’s worth visiting, but one that you certainly don’t want to miss out on is Zingaro.
 The most well-known preserve on the island, Zingaro, is easy to reach and worth every second you spend there.

 While exploring Zingaro, hike around the preserve and catch endless views of Sicily and the beautiful blue waters of the sea in all directions.
-Along the way, you’ll also find several coves and picturesque beaches tucked away in the preserve to jump right in.
+Along the way, you’ll find several coves and picturesque beaches tucked away in the preserve to jump right in.
 So bring your bathing suit or even wear it on the hike, and take advantage of these pristine, preserved waters and land.

 Visit Parco Archeologico della Neapolis